braiins/braiins-open/protocols/stratum/README.md

 # Overview

-This is Stratum protocol software package that provides:
+This is a Stratum protocol software package that provides:

 - Stratum V1/V2 primitives implemented in Rust
 - [Simulator](sim/README.md) used to verify the design of Stratum V2

 ## Stratum Server Certificate Workflow

-Stratum V2 security is based on noise handshake, where the static public key of the stratum server is signed by a simple **Certification Authority**.
-Any stratum client is required to have a preconfigured the public key of this certification authority and use it to verify the authenticity of the static public key presented by the server.
+Stratum V2 security is based on [noise handshake](https://noiseprotocol.org/noise.html#handshake-patterns), where the static public key of the stratum server is signed by a simple **Certification Authority**.
+Any stratum client is required to have preconfigured the public key of this certification authority and use it to verify the authenticity of the static public key presented by the server.

 ### Building the Tool

-For security reasons, we recommend using the tool from sources.
+For security reasons, we recommend using the tool built from sources.

-Setup the Rust toolchain installed via [rustup](https://rustup.rs/)
+Setup the Rust toolchain installed via [rustup](https://rustup.rs/).

 ### Workflow
 The overall workflow requires: